futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 - When a read is received for a transaction `T`, we remember that the given key was observed at timestamp `T.timestamp`.
 If we've previously observed a read for the same key, we update the cache to reflect the max such value and the latest transaction to observe it.
 - The implementation of the read key cache is an interval tree.
 We require an interval tree to also remember key range reads.
 - The cache is consulted at write time to determine if a write should be aborted.
 The reason we need to do this is that if we try to write an item with timestamp <= lastSVTimeTheKeyWasRead, then we are breaking a promise to whoever read the item - they saw some item version when they read at their snapshot time, and now we're trying to insert a newer version into their snapshot.
 This write should therefore be aborted.
-- Entries are removed from the cache in an LRU fashion.
+- Entries are removed from the cache in a FIFO fashion.
 We maintain a minSVTimestamp watermark for the entire cache, which tells us how old is the oldest entry in the cache.
 Any write before this timestamp (for any key) is aborted as we assume there may have been a read for it.
 - Note that even though we call this data structure a cache, it is critical to keep in mind that it is a sliding window.
 We cannot afford to miss any reads that happen in this window - all reads MUST be recorded in the window.
 We can only afford to shrink this window as needed for performance reasons.
 - We do not require persistence for this data.
 Upon failure, we obtain a fresh timestamp from a local TSO and assume it to be the cache's watermark thus failing any in-progress writes which may want to modify data on the failed node.